odoomrp/odoomrp-utils/stock_planning_mrp/README.rst

 Stock planning MRP
 ==================
-This module shows a prevision of stock and allows you to generate their respective procurement order.
+This module extends the information of "prevision of stock" with OF information.

 Credits
 =======